watchmon/BSdk/README.md

 self use sdk for linux C++

 details:
-1.testProjcet.tar.gz is a project template.
+1.ProjectSample is a linux C/C++ project source code sample.